Anton90/IDE-Research/Readme.md

 * It can take a while to launch, which could get frustrating after a while.
 * File search can be fairly slow on large projects/files.
 * VSC can take up a lot of memory to run.

+The most important reason why i chose this IDE is because it supports a lot of languages on all platforms.
+Which means that I'll be able to use it for all of our future projects, even when switching between computers with different OS's.
+Added to this is the fact that it's a fairly new program with regular updates.
+Which means that it'll probably only get better.